Intermesh/groupoffice-docs/using/files.rst

 n our cloud version it's already configured by default.
 Now you can open a document in the files module with Office 365 by right clicking on a file and choose :ref:`'Open with...' <files-open-with>`.

-You can also host Office Online yourself and integrate it with Group-Office.
+You can also host Office Online yourself and integrate it with GroupOffice.
 Read more about that here:

 https://docs.microsoft.com/en-us/officeonlineserver/office-online-server